micmejia/bible-dump/AMPC/Matthew/Matt 20.md

-He said to them, You will drink My cup, but seats at My right hand and at My left are not Mine to give, but they are for those for whom they have been [^f]ordained _and_ prepared by My Father.
+He said to them, You will drink My cup, but seats at My right hand and at My left are not Mine to give, but they are for those for whom they have been ordained _and_ prepared by My Father.